Technical Guide

 import pandas as pd

-url = "https://example.com/company/financials/balance-sheet"
+url = "https://example.com/company/balance-sheet"

 tables = pd.read_html(url)

-balance_sheet = tables[0]
+df = tables[0]

-balance_sheet.to_excel("balance_sheet.xlsx", sheet_name="BalanceSheet", index=False)
+df.to_excel("balance_sheet.xlsx", sheet_name="BalanceSheet", index=False)

-Combining Multiple Statements into One Excel File
+Combining Multiple Statements

 with pd.ExcelWriter("financial_statements.xlsx", engine="openpyxl") as writer: